Thomas Ridgeway, 1st Earl of Londonderry: Death and Family

-Family

-He married Cicely (sometime maid of honour to Queen Elizabeth), sister and coheiress of Henry Macwilliam, by whom he had three sons and two daughters :
+Ridgeway married Cicely (sometime maid of honour to Queen Elizabeth), coheiress of Henry Macwilliam.
+His brother-in-law by marriage, John Stanhope, 1st Baron Stanhope, was the nephew of Anne Stanhope, Duchess of Somerset.
+The couple had three sons and two daughters :

 Robert Ridgeway, who married Elizabeth Weston, daughter of Sir Simon Weston, and succeeded him as the 2nd Earl of Londonderry.
-Elizabeth Weston was cousin of Thomas Yale Sr., of the Yale family who went to America with Gov. Theophilus Eaton, and the niece of Chancellor David Yale, nephew of Chancellor Thomas Yale.
+Elizabeth Weston was cousin of Thomas Yale Sr., of the Yale family who went to America with Gov. Theophilus Eaton, and the niece of Chancellor David Yale.

 Cassandra Ridgeway, who married Sir Francis Willoughby in 1610, son of Sir Percival Willoughby of Wollaton Hall in Nottingham.
 Their son, Francis Willughby, became the father of the Duchess of Chandos, Cassandra Willoughby of Wanstead Hall, later of Wanstead House.
 Francis's second son, Thomas Willoughby, 1st Baron Middleton, ended up inheriting Wollaton Hall and Middleton Hall.

-As well as Edward, Macwilliam — and another daughter —Mary, who died in her infancy.
+Other children of Ridgeway and Cicely included Edward, Macwilliam — and another daughter —Mary, who died in her infancy.

 The peerage became extinct on the death of Robert Ridgeway, fourth Earl of Londonderry, in 1714.
+The title passed to his son-in-law Thomas Pitt, 1st Earl of Londonderry, son of Madras governor Thomas Pitt.